Bull Riders Only: Organization

-In October 1993, at the Rosemont Horizon in, 30 bull riders from BRO, including Dan Wolfe, came to demonstrate their skills at the Acme Bull Riders Only Main Event.
-"It's like a 100 percent adrenaline rush," says Wolfe, 22.
+In October 1993, at the Rosemont Horizon in Rosemont, Illinois, 30 bull riders from BRO, including Dan Wolfe, came to demonstrate their skills at the Acme Bull Riders Only Main Event.
+This was the only event in the history of BRO to not be televised on Prime/Fox.
+Instead, it was televised on ESPN.
+"It's like a 100 percent adrenaline rush," said Wolfe, 22.
 "The bull acts, and you react.
 It's kind of like a dance."
-A lot of preparation took place for the Rosemont Horizon to handle a bull-riding event.
+A lot of preparation took place for the Rosemont Horizon to handle a bull riding event.
 Dirt, equipment, and bulls came from distances all around.
 However, one of the event's backers, Stedman Graham, was not pleased with the turnout, but he did recognize that market needed to be developed.
 The year 1993 was the third time that Sullivan held the Acme Bull Riders Only Main Event, but it was the first for Chicago.
 For the Bull Riders Only tour that year, the Rosemont Horizon was the 12th event of a 13 city tour.
 The championship round was held in Long Beach in November and by that time $250,000 in prize money would have been disbursed.

 One of the biggest participants and contributors to both the PRCA and BRO was bull riding champion and hall-of-famer Tuff Hedeman.
 He holds three world championships in the PRCA, one in 1993 in BRO, and one in 1995 in the PBR.
 He was inducted into the ProRodeo Hall of Fame and the Bull Riding Hall of Fame, among many others.
 Hall-of-Famer and 8-time PRCA world champion bull rider Don Gay said that, "Without Tuff, there would be no stand-alone bull riding events other than Bull Riders Only (BRO).
 Without Tuff, the PBR would never have happened."